Nairaalmelegy/medi-deliver/README.md

 - Manage inventory 📦
 - Receive notifications for delivery updates 📲

-This project was built as part of a portfolio for a web stack development course.
+This project was built as part of a portfolio for Alx software engineering program (Backend specialization ✨).

 ## 🛠️ Technologies Used
 - **Next.js** for server-side rendering and React components
 - **Tailwind CSS** for modern styling and responsive design
 - **JavaScript** for interactive functionality
 - **Node.js** for back-end integration
+- **Mongodb atlas** for database management
+- **Stripe**  for payment processing

 ## ✨ Features
 - Real-time order tracking 📡